|« PreviousNext »|

 A custom JAR cluster runs a Java map-reduce application that you have previously compiled into a JAR file and uploaded to Amazon S3.
 To create the JAR file, compile your Java code against the version of Hadoop you plan to launch in the cluster and submit Hadoop jobs using the Hadoop

 JobClient interface.
 Custom JAR clusters are preloaded with the Cascading open-source Java library.
 This library provides a query API, a query planner, and a job scheduler for creating and running Hadoop MapReduce applications.
-This type of cluster is best if you are a Hadoop developer and want the freedom to create a custom map-reduce application.
-For more information, see Process Data with a Custom JAR Cluster and Process Data with a Cascading Cluster.
+This type of cluster is best if you are a Hadoop developer and want the flexibility to create a custom map-reduce application.
+For more information, see Process Data with a Custom JAR Cluster.

 A Streaming cluster runs mapper and reducer scripts that you have previously uploaded to Amazon S3.
 The scripts can be written using any of the following supported languages: Ruby, Perl, Python, PHP, R, Bash, or C++.
 Streaming clusters are preloaded with the Apache Streaming open-source library, and you can reference the functions in this library in your scripts.
 This type of cluster is best if you are a Hadoop developer and want to use the Streaming library to quickly develop a map-reduce application.
 For more information, see Process Data with a Streaming Cluster.